jkelowitt/Rotapy/README.md

 4. The program asks for a Center atom.
 This is atom `2` as shown above.
     - The bond between the anchor and center atoms form the axis of rotation.
     - The center atom and the anchor atom must be different atoms.

-5. The program asks for the atoms to be rotated.
-These atoms are the Hydrogens.
-They are input as `3,4,5`, with no spaces between the numbers.
-    - The atoms to be rotated don't necessarily need to be bonded to the center or anchor atoms.
+    - The atoms attached to the center atom, `3, 4, 5`, will be rotated from their original position about the axis of rotation.

 6. The program asks for an angle to scan through.
 To get rotomers with 60° increments, type `60`.